nest/nest-simulator/doc/userdoc/contribute/styleguide/styleguide.rst

 Begin with a descriptive verb or begin with "How to ..."

-Headings explain the section in a short phrase.

 Use the verb stem and not the gerund ("ing") form of the verb.
-Not "Adding a model," but  "Add a model."
+Use "Add a model" instead of  "Adding a model."

 Avoid section names like "Introduction" or "Part 1".